 But suppose our body fails to dislodge the invader?

-In terms of Chinese Medicine, this will lead to generation of Heat and Damp, and exhaustion of our Yin reserves.
+In terms of Chinese Medicine, this will lead to generation of Heat and exhaustion of our Yin reserves.
 His presence (ie the remaining pathogenic factor’s presence) will interfere with the movement of energy of the Spleen and Stomach leading to Damp.

 Heat will dry the body fluids and create potential for Phlegm.

 Damp makes you heavy, achey, tired and slow-witted.
 (Read more on it by clicking Damp!
 It’s common among people with post-viral syndrome and now Long Covid.
 Also fibromyalgia.)